-□ Element Size The element size to use in the Finite Element mesh should be specified in this box.
+□ Element Size The element size to use in the finite element mesh should be specified in this box.
 According to the UIC774-3 Code of Practice, the maximum element size that is permitted in an analysis is 2.0m (Clause 1.7.3).
-The dialog therefore generally allows element sizes of 0.0 < Element Size ≤ 2.0m for the building of the models.
-Larger element sizes can be used (up to the length of the smallest bridge deck span) but a warning will be issued about noncompliance with the UIC774-3 Code of Practice.
+The dialog therefore generally allows element sizes of 0 < Element Size ≤ 2.0m (or 0 < Element Size ≤ 6.56168ft in the case of US units) for the building of the models.
+Larger element sizes can be used (up to the length of the smallest bridge deck span) but a warning will be issued about non-compliance with the UIC774-3 Code of Practice.
+In the case of a batch text file input for multiple input spreadsheets, the units shown in the dialog will be based upon the first indicated spreadsheet.